edurant/edurant.github.io/advising/msml.md

 ## [CSC7901 Machine Learning Capstone][CSC7901]
 ### Enrollment Steps

-The capstone coordinator is [Dr. Kedziora][Dr. Kedziora].
 The steps for enrolling in the capstone project course are:

 1. About a year before your capstone begins:
    1. Receive approval from the capstone coordinator to begin your capstone in a particular semester.